Hyperclaw79/team-76/README.md

  -  `$ hasura microservice open ui`

 ### **Making changes and deploying:**
-To make changes to the project, edit the files in `src` folder according to your app.
+To make changes to the web-app, edit the files in `src` folder according to your app.
 Add and commit the changes, and perform `git push hasura master` to deploy the changes.

+The mobile-app can be found in the `react-native-app` directory.
+You can take it out into a separate directory and develop independently.
+Follow [this](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) guide for making a standalone app.

 ### **Local development:**
 - To test and make changes to this app locally, follow the below instructions.
 - Open Terminal and `cd` into the project folder
 - Run `npm install` to install all the project dependencies
-- Run `npm start` for the dev mode app which will automatically open in the browser.
+- Run `npm start` for the dev mode app which will automatically open in the browser (web-app) or give you the QR code to scan using the [Expo Client](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en) (mobile-app).
 This mode supports hot module replacement and live reload.
-- Make changes to the app, and see the changes in the browser.
+- Make changes to the app, and see the changes in the browser/client.
 - For a more production optimized app, execute `npm run build` in the terminal to build and serve it with a module like Serve.
  `npm i serve && serve -s build`